uidaholib/HJCCC_source/pages/resources.md

 # Resources

-A glossary of terms and a list of references cited in the HJCCC are presented below in alphabetical order.
+This page contains a glossary of terms and a list of references cited in the HJCCC.
+Both are organized alphabetically.
 Glossary terms describing elements present on HJCCC items link to examples along with the term definition.

 ## Glossary